AlissonSantos95/tibinho/README.md

     [x] Visual Global Cooldown — 2s global cooldown: turn all icons gray while active, with a 2s + milliseconds counter displayed on top of the image (without covering it; the image will turn gray).

         [ ] Make the icon stay grey and counting the spell cooldown not only the 2 sec GD and remove the botton cooldown bar, while mantaining the 2sec gray and counter on tohers icons.

+        [ ] Make resizeble icons so can make bigger ones

     [x] Clean Overlay — Show only the image icon.
 No details, mana, level, or any other information.